ome-zarr-models/ome-zarr-models-py/tests/_v06/rfc5/transform_examples/README.md

 # RFC-5 example tests

-This folder contains tests aginst example datsets.
+This folder contains tests against example datasets.
 Originally taken from https://github.com/bogovicj/ngff-rfc5-coordinate-transformation-examples, which is included as a sub-module in this folder.